anyaevostinar/anyaevostinar.github.io/classes/201-f20/syllabus.md

 * Talk to me:
 I have both drop in office hours and office hours that are by appointment (for one on one conversations).
 See links at the top of Moodle for more details.
+Talking to students is literally my favorite part of this job, please talk to me!
 * Other Carleton resources:
 There are lots of resources to help you at Carleton, and these resources have persisted in virtual form.
 Lab assistants are available via video conference; see the top of Moodle for details.